 Warmest US Cities in Winter

-The clear front runner among large US cities for hot winter weather during December, January and February is Miami, Florida.
+The clear front runner among large cities in the continental United States for hot winter weather during December, January and February is Miami, Florida.
 Depending how you measure things, Tampa and Orlando also rank high.
 Other winter hot spots are scattered from Louisiana to California.
-By looking at temperatures from various angles, this page ranks the hottest major cities in winter.
+Then, of course, there is Honolulu, which tops the lists for hottest winter temperatures.
+By looking at temperatures from various angles, this page ranks the hottest major US cities in winter.

 Highest Overall Winter Temperature